"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 A trial looking at central lines for long term chemotherapy (CAVA)

-This trial is comparing different types of central lines that doctors use to give long term chemotherapy.
+This trial compared different types of central lines that doctors use to give long term chemotherapy.

 You can have chemotherapy as an injection into a vein.
 This is fine for short term treatment.
 But when you have long term chemotherapy your doctor may suggest having a tube put in that can stay in for a long time.
 It means that you won’t need to have a needle put into your arm each time you have treatment.